vsbron/course-trillo-2023/README.md

  - Basic search bar;
  - Description and reviews of the hotel;
  - CTA section;
- - Responsive version for mobile devices (course's version);
+ - Responsive version for mobile devices (improved over course's version);

 ## Details
  - Page is built using Flexbox layout;